Cornell-PoBE/A3/README.md

 ## Expected Functionality
 For this assignment we will be asking you to complete two things:
-* simulate your A2 application in Vagrand on an `Ubunutu 14.0.1` VM
+* simulate your A2 application in Vagrand on an `Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-7c22b41c` VM
 * deploy your application onto an EC2 instance via a signle `ansible` command

 To verify, you will be submitting your EC2 public url: which we you will be accessing to verify the deployment.